skafis-edtech/bankas-api/README.md

 Manage Captcha and authentication in backend

 ## Todo
 Add release notes to github.
 With description about docker images and deploy.

+ALSO ADD SUPER ADMIN ENDPOINTS to delete etc...
+But maybe later...